DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_12_Migrating_server_workloads.md

 1. Can you use Storage Migration Service to migrate file shares from Windows Server 2003 to Windows Server 2019?
 1. Can you use Storage Migration Service to migrate files on Linux servers?
-1. Can you use Storage Migration Service to consolidate multiple file servers to a single new server?
+1. Can you use Storage Migration Service to combine multiple file servers to a single new server?
 1. Can you use Storage Migration Service to migrate file shares to a VM in Azure?

 ### Task 3: Plan how to use Storage Migration Service